-Within the grounds of the museum lies a complete Welsh village, comprising of original buildings dating back through the centuries—many of them having been transported from all around Wales and painstakingly rebuilt brick-by-brick.
-The museum features houses, farmland, a school, chapel, post-office; and an on-site bakery from which freshly baked bread, scones, and traditional Welsh bread, Bara Brith, can be purchased daily.
+A complete Welsh village, St Fagans comprises of original buildings dating back through the centuries.
+Many of the buildings were transported from around Wales and rebuilt brick-by-brick.
+The museum features houses, farmland, a school, chapel, post-office.
+In addition, there’s an on-site bakery selling freshly baked bread, scones, and Bara Brith, a traditional Welsh bread.

-Each of the buildings on-site has its own story to tell, such as the large 17th Century farmhouse near the entrance, which is painted terracotta red to ward off evil spirits.
-If you have been particularly badly behaved you may be treated to a lesson in the school house by a severe-looking Victorian school ma’am, or you may prefer to find some peace and quiet inside the chapel, or maybe buy some welsh cheese in the traditional village store.
-One of my favourite parts of the museum is the street of terraced houses, chronologically depicting different stages of Welsh life throughout the ages, and with each house featuring a respective garden.
+Each building has a story to tell, such as the 17th Century farmhouse that is painted terracotta red to ward off evil spirits.
+If you have been particularly badly behaved you might be scolded by a severe-looking Victorian school ma’am in the school house.
+Or you may prefer to find some peace and quiet inside the chapel, or buy some welsh cheese in the traditional village store.
+One of my favourite parts of the museum is a row of terraced houses, chronologically depicting different ages of Welsh life, and with each house featuring a respective garden.

 Once you have visited the main buildings and exhibits you might wish to look around the beautiful grounds of the 16th century castle and gardens.
 More a manor house than a castle, the building was donated by the Earl of Plymouth.

-The museum is free to enter (although there is a small charge for the car-park) and is suitable for the whole family, with wide pathways providing easy access for prams or wheelchairs, and with plenty of activities provided throughout the year.
+The museum has free entrance (although there is a small charge for the car-park) and is suitable for the whole family, with wide pathways providing easy access for prams or wheelchairs, and with plenty of activities provided throughout the year.

-If you have time to plan your trip then you should check the What’s On section of the website so that you can attend special events, such as the May Day festival, food festivals, or the annual outdoor Shakespeare performance by the Everyman theatre group.
+If you have time to plan your trip then you should check the What’s On section of the website so that you can attend special events, such as the May Day festival, food festivals, or the outdoor Everyman Theatre Shakespeare performance.